 9. San Diego State University

-San Diego State University’s Management Department offers a Bachelor of Science in Business Administration (BSBA) with a major sequence in Human Resources that is considered among the nation’s most affordable human resources degrees.
+San Diego State University’s Management Department offers a Bachelor of Science in Business Administration (BSBA) with a major sequence in Human Resources that is considered among the nation’s most affordable human resources degree programs.
 The curriculum for SDSU’s undergraduate human resource degree program includes performance management, HR legal issues, compensation and benefits, labor relations, diversity issues, and human resource management, to name a few.
 Students enrolled in San Diego State University’s HR program have the opportunity to join SHRM – the Society for Human Resource Management.

 San Diego State University was established as a teacher’s school in 1897.
 SDSU is a space-grant institution of higher learning that serves more than 35,000 students.
 SDSU is a member school of the California State University and the 3rd oldest.